Hoyasumii/bee-movie/README.md

 You think it was all a trap?

 Of course.
 I'm sorry.
-I flew us right i
+I flew us right in